 First, here is what is included in the Guardian Deluxe Survival Kit for two people:

 - 24 – Water Pouches (4 oz each, 5 year expiration)

 - 12 – Ration Bars (400 calories each, 5 year expiration)

 - 20 – Water Purification Tablets (treat 1L each)

 This is the best part of the kit, in my opinion.
-72 hours worth of portable basic sustenance can be a game changer when SHTF.
+72 hours’ worth of portable basic sustenance can be a game changer when SHTF.
 The water pouches are robust and hard to puncture, so leaks should not be a problem.
-The ration bars have a tolerable taste, and a lengthy expiration date of five years.
-While I can't talk about other vendor's of the Guardian kits, Living Rational does a pretty good job of providing kits with recent manufacturing dates.
-My ration bars were dated 5/2016 and I received the kit 6/2016, so that is about as good as it gets for longevity of the ration bars.
+The ration bars have a tolerable taste and a lengthy expiration date of five years.
+While I can’t talk about other vendors of the Guardian kits, Living Rational does a pretty good job of providing kits with recent manufacturing dates.
+My ration bars were dated 5/2016 and I received the kit in 6/2016, so that is about as good as it gets for the longevity of the ration bars.
 The tablets extend your water supply by quite a bit.
 The Guardian Survival Kit is missing a container, so that may be an item you want to add.
 Be sure it is 1L or 2L big so the math is easy on the purification tablets.

 Guardian Survival Kit Tools: